 - DO NOT store mower or fuel container inside where fumes may reach an open flame, spark or pilot light such as in a water heater, furnace, clothes dryer or other gas appliance.
 Allow engine to cool before storing machine in an enclosure.
-Store fuel container out of reach of children in a well ventilated, unoccupied building. - Keep mower and engine free of grass, leaves or excess grease to reduce fire hazard and engine overheating. - 3.
+Store fuel container out of reach of children in a well ventilated, unoccupied building. - 2.
+Keep mower and engine free of grass, leaves or excess grease to reduce fire hazard and engine overheating. - 3.
 When draining fuel tank, drain fuel into an approved container outdoors and away from open flame. - 4.
 Keep all bolts, especially blade bolts, nuts and screws properly tight.
-Check that all cotter pins are in proper position. - 5.
-Always provide adequate ventilation when running engine.
-Engine exhaust gases contain carbon monoxide, a deadly poison. - 6.
-Service engine and make adjustments only when engine is stopped.
-Removed spark plug wire from spark plug and secure wire away from spark plug to prevent accidental starting. - DO NOT change engine governor speed settings or overspeed engine. - Check grass bag assembly frequently for wear or deterioration to avoid thrown objects and exposure to moving parts.
+Check that all cotter pins are in proper position. - Always provide adequate ventilation when running engine.
+Engine exhaust gases contain carbon monoxide, a deadly poison. - Service engine and make adjustments only when engine is stopped.
+Removed spark plug wire from spark plug and secure wire away from spark plug to prevent accidental starting. - DO NOT change engine governor speed settings or overspeed engine. - 8.
+Check grass bag assembly frequently for wear or deterioration to avoid thrown objects and exposure to moving parts.
 Replace with new bag if loose seams or tears are evident.
-Replace slider or bag adapter if broken or cracked. - 9.
-Mower blades are sharp and can cut.
-Wrap the blades or wear heavy leather gloves and use CAUTION when handling them.
+Replace slider or bag adapter if broken or cracked. - Mower blades are sharp and can cut.
+Wrap the blades or wear heavy leather gloves and use CAUTION when handling them. - 10.
+DO NOT test for spark by grounding spark plug next to spark plug hole; spark plug could ignite gas exiting engine. - Have machine serviced by an authorized SNAPPER dealer at least once a year and have the dealer install any new safety devices. - 12.
+Use only genuine SNAPPER replacement parts to assure that original standards are maintained.